John McVeigh (politician): Federal politics

 In April 2016, McVeigh won LNP preselection for the Division of Groom, which his father had held 30 years earlier.
 He was endorsed by the retiring member, Ian Macfarlane.
-He retained the seat for the LNP at the 2016 federal election and sat with the Liberal Party.
+He retained the seat for the LNP at the 2016 federal election.
+While his father had been a member of the Nationals, the younger McVeigh sat as a Liberal.

 Following a ministerial reshuffle in December 2017, McVeigh was promoted to cabinet as Minister for Regional Development, Territories and Local Government.
 He said that Prime Minister Malcolm Turnbull was looking to increase the representation of regional Queensland.
 He and David Littleproud were the first MPs elected in 2016 to be promoted to cabinet.
 McVeigh did not retain his position when Scott Morrison succeeded Turnbull as prime minister in August 2018.
 In the two leadership spills, he supported Turnbull against Dutton in the first vote and Dutton against Morrison in the second.

 On 18 September 2020, McVeigh announced his immediate resignation from parliament.
 He said that he needed to concentrate on caring for his wife Anita, who was suffering from a major illness.

+Later activities

+After leaving parliament, McVeigh was appointed director of the University of Southern Queensland's SQNNSW Innovation Hub and chair of the Regional Economies Centre of Excellence.
+He also took up board roles with the Toowoomba Catholic Schools Council and the Royal Agricultural Society of Queensland.

+In August 2024, it was announced that McVeigh would become chancellor of the University of Southern Queensland from 1 December 2024.